From veering triangulations to link spaces and back again: The veering circle

+Suppose that $\calV$ is a transverse veering triangulation.
+Let $B^\calV$ be the resulting upper branched surface (the discussion is similar for $B_\calV$).

+\begin{remark} The upper and lower branched surfaces $B^\calV$ and $B_\calV$ are \emph{laminar} in the sense of Tao~Li~\cite[Definition~1.4]{Li02}.
+Thus they carry essential laminations.
+However more is true.
+Since $\calV$ is veering, there is a canonical pair of laminations $\Sigma^\calV$ and $\Sigma_\calV$ fully carried by $B^\calV$ and $B_\calV$ respectively.
+Furthermore, $\Sigma^\calV$ and $\Sigma_\calV$ are the \emph{only} laminations fully carried by $B^\calV$ and $B_\calV$, up to Denjoy operations.
+See Sections~\ref{Sec:SuspendingDescending} and~\ref{Sec:Uniqueness}.

+When $\calV$ is not finite, we still have canonical laminations $\Sigma^\calV$ and $\Sigma_\calV$.
+These are needed in order to complete our programme of classifying pseudo-Anosov flows (without perfect fits). \end{remark}

+Any leaf $\sigma$ of any lamination $\Sigma$ carried by $B^\calV$ (or $B_\calV$) inherits a decomposition into sectors.
+For an example, see \reffig{SectorsForFig8KnotComplement}.
+Here $\sigma$ is fully carried by the upper branched surface for the veering triangulation of the figure-eight knot complement, given in \reffig{VeerFigEight}.

+Suppose that $\sigma$ is a leaf of any lamination $\Sigma$ carried by $B^\calV$ (say).
+The decomposition of $B^\calV$ into sectors induces a cellulation of $\sigma$.
+In this cellulation, drawn in the style of \reffig{SectorDiamond}, the two-cells are diamonds (possibly with many vertices on their lower sides) while the vertices all have degree three or four.
+We call these vertices, respectively, \emph{T-junctions} or \emph{X-junctions}.
+See \reffig{TAndX}.

-\section{The veering circle}
+\chapter{The veering circle}

-In this section, from the data $(M, \calT, \alpha)$, we build the \emph{veering circle} $S^1(\alpha)$.
+In this section we build the \emph{veering circle} $\Circle$.
 Here is the desired statement.

-\begin{theorem} Suppose that $(M, \calT, \alpha)$ is a transverse veering ideally triangulated three-manifold.
-Then the order completion of $(\Delta_M, \calO_\alpha)$ is a circle $S^1(\alpha)$ with the following properties. \begin{enumerate} \item The action of $\pi_1(M)$ on $\Delta_M$ extends to give a continuous, faithful, orientation-preserving action on $S^1(\alpha)$. \item Furthermore, all orbits are dense. \end{enumerate} \end{theorem}
+\begin{theorem} Suppose that $M$ is an oriented three-manifold equipped with a transverse veering triangulation $\calV$.
+Then the order completion of $(\Delta_\calV, \calO_\calV)$ is a circle $\Circle$ with the following properties. \begin{enumerate} \item The action of $\pi_1(M)$ on $\Delta_\calV$ extends to give a continuous, faithful, orientation-preserving action on $\Circle$. \item If $\calV$ is finite then all orbits are dense. \end{enumerate} \end{theorem}